postcss/postcss/CONTRIBUTING.md

 ## Core Development

-If you want to add new feature or fix existed issue
+If you want to add new features or fix existing issues

 - **Become familiar with PostCSS architecture**

-    For gentle intro to PostCSS architecture look through our [guide].
+    For a gentle intro to PostCSS architecture look through our [guide].

 [guide]: https://github.com/postcss/postcss/blob/master/docs/architecture.md